SKIMMYGUPTA/Redmine/README.md

 Each project can have its own wiki.
 Enable the module on the desired project to activate it.

-- **Start page**: This page is used as the start page for the wiki in both the project menu wiki link as well as in the start page link in the wiki sidebar.
+- **Start page**: This page is used as the start page for the wiki in both the project menu link as well as in the start page link at the sidebar.

 ##### **🗃️REPOSITORY**